BrokenSwing/Comixaire/specifications/usecases/item-crud/README.md

 This use case starts when an administrator or an employee wishes to create, read, update and/or delete item information from the system.

-* The system requests that an administrator or an employee specify the function he/she would like to perform (either Create a Item, Read a Item, Update a Item, or Delete a Item)
+* The system requests that an administrator or an employee specify the function he/she would like to perform (either Create an Item, Read an Item, Update an Item, or Delete an Item)
 * Once an administrator or an employee provides the requested information, one of the sub flows is executed.

-If an administrator or an employee selected “Create a Item“, the **Create a Item** sub-flow is executed.
+If an administrator or an employee selected “Create an Item“, the **Create an Item** sub-flow is executed.

-If an administrator or an employee selected “Read a Item“, the **Read a Item** sub-flow is executed.
+If an administrator or an employee selected “Read an Item“, the **Read an Item** sub-flow is executed.

-If an administrator or an employee selected “Update a Item“, the **Update a Item** sub-flow is executed.
+If an administrator or an employee selected “Update an Item“, the **Update an Item** sub-flow is executed.

-If an administrator or an employee selected “Delete a Item“, the **Delete a Item** sub-flow is executed.
+If an administrator or an employee selected “Delete an Item“, the **Delete an Item** sub-flow is executed.

-#### 1.2.1.1 Create a Item
+#### 1.2.1.1 Create an Item

 ![Employee action center.](./employee-action-center-mockup.svg)